hyurl/alar/api.md

     always return the local instance.
 - `serve(config: string | RpcOptions, immediate?: boolean): Promise<RpcServer>`
-    Serves an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after create the server, it's set `true` by default.
+    Serves an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after creating the server, it's set `true` by default.
 However, if you want to do some preparations and register modules before serving, set it to `false`, and call `RpcServer.open()` manually.
 - `connect(config: string | ClientOptions, immediate?: boolean): Promise<RpcClient>`
-    Connects an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after create the client, it's set `true` by default.
+    Connects an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after creating the client, it's set `true` by default.
 However, if you want to do some preparations and register modules before connecting, set it to `false`, and call `RpcClient.open()` manually.